hansroh/skitai/skitai/README.md

-# Skitai App Engine Library
+# Skitai App Engine

-Skitai App Engine Library (SAEL) is a kind of branch of [Medusa Web Server](http://www.nightmare.com/medusa/medusa.html) - A High-Performance Internet Server Architecture.
+Skitai App Engine(SAE) is a kind of branch of [Medusa Web Server](http://www.nightmare.com/medusa/medusa.html) - A High-Performance Internet Server Architecture.

 Medusa is different from most other servers because it runs as a single process, multiplexing I/O with its various client and server connections within a single process/thread.

-SAEL orients light-weight,simplicity  and strengthen networking operations with external resources - HTTP / HTTPS / RPC / [PostgreSQL](http://www.postgresql.org/) - keeping low costs.
+SAE orients light-weight,simplicity  and strengthen networking operations with external resources - HTTP / HTTPS / RPC / [PostgreSQL](http://www.postgresql.org/) - keeping low costs.

 It also influenced by [Zope](http://www.zope.org) and [Flask](http://flask.pocoo.org) a lot.